flintlib/python-flint/doc/source/general.rst

 Types and methods
 -----------------

-(Preliminary content.)

 As a general rule, C functions associated with a type in FLINT or Arb are exposed as methods of the corresponding Python type.

-For example, there is both an :meth:`.fmpq.bernoulli_ui` (which computes a Bernoulli number as an exact fraction) and :meth:`.arb.bernoulli_ui` (which computes a Bernoulli number as an approximate real number).
+For example, there is both an :meth:`.fmpq.bernoulli` (which computes a Bernoulli number as an exact fraction) and :meth:`.arb.bernoulli` (which computes a Bernoulli number as an approximate real number).

 A function that transforms a single value to the same type is usually an ordinary method of that type, for instance :meth:`.arb.exp`.
-A function with a different signature can either provided as a classmethod that takes all inputs as function arguments, or as a method of the "primary" input, taking the other inputs as arguments to the method (for example :meth:`.arb.rising`).
+A function with a different signature can either provided as a static method that takes all inputs as function arguments, or as a method of the "primary" input, taking the other inputs as arguments to the method (for example :meth:`.arb.bessel_j`).

 When a method involves different types for inputs and outputs (or just among the inputs), it will